Organizing Your Feet for Balance, Posture, and Power

 - how to feel and find the particular use of your feet that most improves your posture.

 - how well-organized feet recruit your legs, back, and breath for powerful athletic movements.

-This workshop will include ATM lessons in standing and lying (mostly on your back) positions, and discussion of neuromotor learning and the biomechanics of the foot.
+This workshop will include movement lessons in seated, standing, and lying positions, and brief discussion of neuromotor learning and the biomechanics of the foot.
 After the workshop home study materials will be provided to participants by email.

 - $45 / $39 for members of The Marsh

 - ATM class guide: what is ATM and how to do it

 Frederick Schjang is a 35-year veteran of the fitness industry.
 He is largely responsible for introducing The Feldenkrais Method to New York City health clubs and his Feldenkrais: Awareness Through Movement class was chosen “Best Fitness Class” by TimeOut NY.
 His work has also been featured on Good Morning America and in The New York Times.

 Nick Strauss-Klein is a full-time Guild Certified Feldenkrais Teacher and 2006 graduate of the New York Feldenkrais Method Professional Training Program.
 In addition to his one-to-one Functional Integration practice, Nick has taught over a thousand hours of group Feldenkrais Awareness Through Movement classes and workshops.
 Nick is the creator of the Feldenkrais Project, which delivers donor-supported Feldenkrais lessons to online students all around the world.

 Questions?
 Contact Liz Anema at 952-930-8528 or Nick at 612-412-8060, or email Nick.

 A student in Nick’s Feldenkrais classes at The Marsh, Amanda Straka, 38, RYT, CPT, Thai Massage Therapist, says